MicrosoftDocs/visualstudio-docs/docs/profiling/instrument-native-component-and-collect-timing-data.md

  [!INCLUDE [Visual Studio](~/includes/applies-to-version/vs-windows-only.md)]

-This topic describes how to use [!INCLUDE[vsprvs](../code-quality/includes/vsprvs_md.md)] Profiling Tools command-line tools to instrument a native component such as a C++ .*exe* or .*dll* file, and to collect detailed timing data.
+This topic describes how to use Visual Studio command-line profiling tools to instrument a native component such as a C++ .*exe* or .*dll* file, and to collect detailed timing data.

 > [!NOTE]
 > To get the path to the profiling tools, see [Specify the path to command line tools](/previous-versions/visualstudio/visual-studio-2017/profiling/specifying-the-path-to-profiling-tools-command-line-tools.md).
 On 64-bit computers, both 64-bit and 32-bit versions of the tools are available.
 To use the profiler command-line tools, you must add the tools path to the PATH environment variable of the Command Prompt window or add it to the command itself.